(888) 340-0089

 5. Incomplete or Outdated Board Records

 Strong governance depends on accurate documentation.
 Missing minutes or outdated bylaws are red flags during audits or grant reviews.
+Bylaws define how your nonprofit is governed, including board responsibilities, voting procedures, and how decisions are made over time.

 How to avoid it:

-• Hold regular board meetings—at least annually, ideally quarterly.
+• Hold regular board meetings; at least annually, ideally quarterly

-• Record and approve minutes after every meeting.
+• Record and approve minutes after every meeting

-• Store documents securely using Beacon's MinutesManager.
+• Store documents securely with organized, limited-access systems

 6. Weak Recordkeeping and Document Retention